ComradOrg/Comrad/docs/www/README-static.md

-## Post to all @komrades
+## Post to all @comrads

-Posts are end-to-encrypted between the @Operator (server) and you: by request, messages to @komrades are decrypted by that account on the server, and then re-encrypted on the fly back to the requester.
+Posts are end-to-encrypted between the @Operator (server) and you: by request, messages to @comrads are decrypted by that account on the server, and then re-encrypted on the fly back to the requester.

 ```
 ############################################################
 from: @marxxx
-to:   @komrades
+to:   @comrads
 ############################################################

 Nature builds no machines, ...
 These are products of human